teads/carbon-relay-ng/docs/config.md

 [[route]]
 # a carbon route that sends to multiple carbon-cache servers
+# it also buffers points in memory if backends are not available
 key = 'carbon-default'
 type = 'consistentHashing'
 prefix = 'consistentHashing'